glasklart/hd/README.md

 Glasklart works with iOS7+.
 Since version 4.24.0 Glasklart uses **[Anemone](https://twitter.com/anemone_ios)**, but should also work with **[SnowBoard](https://sparkdev.me/package/com.spark.snowboard)**.

-To download the latest version of Glasklart, please add `https://repo.dreamnet.at` to Cydia or Sileo and search for "Glasklart".
+To download the latest version of Glasklart, please add `https://repo.dreamnet.at` to Cydia or Sileo and search for `"Glasklart"`.
 You can then select the parts you want to theme in your theming app.
-To download from Github an manually install (the "Glasklart ..." folders must be copied to `/Library/Themes/`), [click here](https://github.com/glasklart/hd/tarball/master).
+To download from Github an manually install (the `"Glasklart ... .theme"` folders must be copied to `/Library/Themes/`), [click here](https://github.com/glasklart/hd/tarball/master).

 Screenshots